4 Poses

 }

 The principle: the inferred value fills in only when you have not specified one yourself.
-Explicit choices flow down the pose tree and override inference.
-(One subtlety: an explicit nil is a real choice and cancels inheritance โ€“ it does not fall back to inference.
-See Pose Rule S3 for the precise semantics.)
+Explicit choices flow down the pose tree and override inference; an explicit nil is a real choice and cancels inheritance, not a request for inference (see Pose Rule S3 for the precise semantics).

-This works for marks (the shape shown, like points or bars), stats (the computation before rendering, like binning), color types, and grouping.
+Inference covers marks (the shape shown, like points or bars), stats (the computation before rendering, like binning), color types, and grouping.
 See Inference Rules for the full set.

-Idea 5: Poses compose
+Poses compose

-Composition functions take a pose and return a pose.
-A composite pose is a plain map too โ€“ with :poses holding its sub-poses and :layout describing how to tile them.
+The poses we have built so far are leaf poses – each describes a single plot panel with its own data, mapping, and layers.
+A composite pose is the other shape: a plain map that holds sub-poses under :poses and an optional :layout describing how to tile them.
+Composition functions take any pose and return a pose.
 Here is a two-panel composite written as an explicit map:

 (def two-panel